 Definitions of Abuse:

-Emotional Abuse: This type of abuse may consist of isolating the victim from his/her resources and sources of encouragement.
+Emotional Abuse: may involve isolating the victim from his/her resources and sources of encouragement.
 The victim may be physically isolated by being locked in his/her home without a telephone, or source of transportation.
 The abuser may refuse to show any type of love or affection thereby, gaining more power in the relationship.
 The victim may not be able to perform at work or at home to the great amount of stress he/she experienced as a result of the fear and anxiety he/she feels.

-Verbal Abuse: Is use of words to attack an individual such as; name-calling and blaming.
+Verbal Abuse: use of words to attack an individual, such as name-calling and blaming.
 It causes one to believe an untrue statement, or to speak falsely of an individual.
 It constitutes psychological violence.
 Some classic verbally abusive statements are; “You’re crazy!”
 “You’re stupid!”
 “You don’t know what you’re talking about!”
-Verbal abuse is damaging to the spirit and can lower a victim’s self esteem
+Verbal abuse is damaging to the spirit and can lower a victim’s self esteem.

-Psychological/Mental Abuse: This includes any abusive behavior that uses emotions to intimidate the victim, such as threatening the victim or stalking the victim.
+Psychological/Mental Abuse: any abusive behavior that uses emotions to intimidate the victim, such as threatening the victim or stalking the victim.

 Stalking: a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear.